 Lactose is a milk sugar.
 It’s digested by the enzyme lactase, which is produced in your small intestines.

 Some people don’t make enough lactase, leaving undigested lactose to ferment in the bowel.
-This causes abdominal bloating, cramps and diarrhea.
+This causes abdominal bloating, cramps, and diarrhea.

 However, raw milk contains the lactase-producing bacteria Lactobacillus, which is destroyed during pasteurization.
-This should, theoretically, improve lactose digestion in raw milk drinkers (29).
+This should, theoretically, improve lactose digestion in raw milk drinkers (

-However, in a blind study, 16 adults with self-reported lactose intolerance drank raw, pasteurized or soy milk for three 8-day periods in randomized order, separated by 1-week washout periods.
+However, in a blind study, 16 adults with self-reported lactose intolerance drank raw, pasteurized, or soy milk for three 8-day periods in randomized order, separated by 1-week washout periods.

 Their activity is reduced when milk is refrigerated, regardless of whether it’s raw or pasteurized.

-Due to its neutral pH and high nutritional and water contents, milk is an ideal feeding ground for bacteria (16).
+Due to its neutral pH and high nutritional and water contents, milk is an ideal feeding ground for bacteria (30).

 Milk essentially comes from a sterile environment within the animal.

-Contaminations are not visible to the naked eye and are often not detectable until growth is significant (6).
+Contaminations are not visible to the naked eye and are often not detectable until growth is significant (

-Bacteria and Symptoms
+Bacteria and symptoms

 Any person is susceptible if the milk they consume contains harmful bacteria.

-Between 1993 and 2006, 60% of the 4,413 reports of dairy-related illnesses (121 outbreaks) in the US were from raw dairy, including milk and cheese.
-Of the milk-only outbreaks, 82% were from raw milk, compared to 18% from pasteurized (39, 43).
+Between 1993 and 2006, 60% of the 4,413 reports of dairy-related illnesses (121 outbreaks) in the United States were from raw dairy, including milk and cheese.
+Of the milk-only outbreaks, 82% were from raw milk, compared to 18% from pasteurized milk (

-Those infected by consuming raw milk were 13 times more likely to need hospitalization than those consuming pasteurized milk (39).
+Those infected by consuming raw milk were 13 times more likely to need hospitalization than those consuming pasteurized milk (

-More recent data has shown that raw milk or cheese causes 840 times more illnesses and 45 times more hospitalizations than pasteurized dairy (46).
+More recent data has shown that raw milk or cheese causes 840 times more illnesses and 45 times more hospitalizations than pasteurized dairy (

 Raw and pasteurized milk are comparable in their nutrient contents.

-While raw milk is more natural and may contain more antimicrobials, its many health claims aren’t evidence-based and don’t outweigh potential risks like severe infections caused by harmful bacteria, such as Salmonella, E. coli and Listeria.
+While raw milk is more natural and may contain more antimicrobials, its many health claims aren’t evidence-based and don’t outweigh potential risks like severe infections caused by harmful bacteria such as Salmonella, E. coli, and Listeria.